 Besides their picturesque backdrop and ancient atmosphere, these Irish castles boast hundreds of years of history of battles and sieges.

-Here are the top ten to stay at the next time you visit the Emerald Isle with friends and family.
+Here are some you can stay at the next time you visit the Emerald Isle with friends and family.

 Ballyportry Castle was built by the O’Brien family in the late 15th century and served as the family residence during the 16th and 17th centuries until it fell into disrepair in the following century.

 Archaeologists restored the tower house in the late twentieth century.
-Ballyporty Castle’s six bedrooms can hold up to eight overnight guests.
+Ballyportry Castle’s six bedrooms can hold up to eight overnight guests.